winniejao/capstone-d/dashboard/README.md

 ## Build

-`npm install` after cloning to get all the node modules `npm run electron-build` to build the angular project and then launch electron `electron-packager . --platform=win32` to build an windows executable
+`npm install` after cloning to get all the node modules

+`npm run electron-build` to build the angular project and then launch electron

+`electron-packager . --platform=win32` to bundles the built application as an windows executable. make sure to run the above command

 ### Specifically the angular project
 Run `ng build` to build the angular project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.